cybercongress/cybertensor-developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 If a ranking weight vector from the subnet validator arrives after the start of a 360-block period, then this weight vector will be used in the subsequent YC start, i.e., after the current 360 blocks have elapsed.

-At the end of any 360-block period, called **tempo**, the YC concludes and the emissions (distribution of reward TAO) are complete.
+At the end of any 360-block period, called **tempo**, the YC concludes and the emissions (distribution of reward PUSSY) are complete.
 This tempo value of 360 blocks is the same for all the user-created subnets.
 However, the YC-starts for each user-created subnet can commence at different times.